This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Botox

 Botox can help stiffen the muscles and control muscle tremors.
-However, a study published by the U.S. National Institutes of Health (NIH) warns that “most studies have shown that the improvements following BoNT-A therapy in children for spastic equinus are small and short-lived.”[3]
+However, a study published in 2019 warns that “most studies have shown that the improvements following BoNT-A therapy in children for spastic equinus are small and short-lived.”[3]

 Scientists and physicians who conducted the study also stated that some children’s muscles stopped responding to the treatment.
 Talk with your physician about this form of treatment and carefully weigh out the pros and cons before deciding.